 Mbappe’s late penalty gives edgy Real Madrid 2-1 win over Rayo Vallecano

-Unconvincing Real Madrid earn hard-fought victory over local rivals to move to one point of league leaders Barcelona.
+Real Madrid earn a hard-fought football victory over their local rivals to move to within one point of league leaders Barcelona.

-Kylian Mbappe stayed calm to roll home a 100th-minute penalty and grab Real Madrid a 2-1 win over nine-man Rayo Vallecano in a spicy La Liga derby.
+Kylian Mbappe stayed calm to roll home a 100th-minute penalty and grab Real Madrid a 2-1 win over nine-man Rayo Vallecano in a spicy La Liga football derby on Sunday.

-Los Blancos cut Barcelona’s lead back to one point at the top of the table on Sunday a day after after the Spanish champions beat Elche.
+Los Blancos cut Barcelona’s lead back to one point at the top of the table a day after the Spanish champions beat Elche.

 Recommended Storieslist of 4 items